TheodoraLet/Unix_Shell/README.md

 whoami command does not take any arguments or options it just prints the home directory

 # touch
 touch command creates multiple files for any kind of path given.
-A valid example that creaets 5 files is the following:
+A valid example that creates 5 files is the following:
 * touch ~/folder/file1.txt /home/user/file2.txt  ../folder/file3.txt ./folder/file4.txt folder/file5.txt

 touch command gives an error if an invalid path is given